freddd/bankid-session-fixation-template/README.md

 2) Make the headless browser click & navigate to the correct place
 3) Reading the JS response and extract the `autostarttoken` (or extract it from the DOM)

+Use `ngrok` & run it locally.
+Make sure your phone is not on the same network as the laptop starting the session.